-These events are similar to tracepoint based events.
-Instead of Tracepoint, this is based on kprobes (kprobe and kretprobe).
+These events are similar to tracepoint-based events.
+Instead of tracepoints, this is based on kprobes (kprobe and kretprobe).
 So it can probe wherever kprobes can probe (this means, all functions except those with __kprobes/nokprobe_inline annotation and those marked NOKPROBE_SYMBOL).
-Unlike the Tracepoint based event, this can be added and removed dynamically, on the fly.
+Unlike the tracepoint-based event, this can be added and removed dynamically, on the fly.

 To enable this feature, build your kernel with CONFIG_KPROBE_EVENTS=y.

-Similar to the events tracer, this doesn’t need to be activated via current_tracer.
-Instead of that, add probe points via /sys/kernel/debug/tracing/kprobe_events, and enable it via /sys/kernel/debug/tracing/events/kprobes/<EVENT>/enable.
+Similar to the event tracer, this doesn’t need to be activated via current_tracer.
+Instead of that, add probe points via /sys/kernel/tracing/kprobe_events, and enable it via /sys/kernel/tracing/events/kprobes/<EVENT>/enable.

-You can also use /sys/kernel/debug/tracing/dynamic_events instead of kprobe_events.
+You can also use /sys/kernel/tracing/dynamic_events instead of kprobe_events.
 That interface will provide unified access to other dynamic events too.

 Synopsis of kprobe_events¶

 Symbol type(‘symbol’) is an alias of u32 or u64 type (depends on BITS_PER_LONG) which shows given pointer in “symbol+offset” style.
+On the other hand, symbol-string type (‘symstr’) converts the given address to “symbol+offset/symbolsize” style and stores it as a null-terminated string.
+With ‘symstr’ type, you can filter the event with wildcard pattern of the symbols, and you don’t need to solve symbol name by yourself.
 For $comm, the default type is “string”; any other type is invalid.